lidefi87/ESM_Processing/Scripts/01_Accessing_CMIP6_data.md

   # Specifying variant, which refers to the model run
   variant = "r1i1p1f1",

+  source = c("MPI-ESM1-2-LR", "CMCC-ESM2", "ACCESS-ESM1-5", "EC-Earth3-CC", "IPSL-CM6A-LR", "MPI-ESM1-2-HR", "NorESM2-LM", "NorESM2-MM"),

-  # This is how we specify the node that we want to use.
+  # # This is how we specify the node that we want to use.
 The default node is NCI (Australia).
   node_url = "https://esgf-node.llnl.gov/esg-search/search/?")

 head(results_query_intpp, n = 3)
 ```